 Some veterinarians also suggest shifting your dog onto a raw diet.
 This is because some dogs might be allergic to select ingredients in dog food.
 Artificial flavors, preservatives, and grains can all be a factor in creating a reaction in your doggie’s immune system.

-Using supplements also helps in improving your Frenchie’s skin and health, which results in a healthier coat and better skin quality.
+Using supplements also helps improve your Frenchie’s skin and health, resulting in a healthier coat and better skin quality.
 Supplements like Omega 3 and Omega 6 fatty acids, along with vitamin supplements, can help keep sickness at bay.

 Getting your Frenchie some protective clothing, like cotton pajamas, can help protect him from dirtier environments.
 We’ve dropped a few options below that you can check out if you want to get some clothing for your dog.